DTU Strengthens Defence Collaborations, Launches Geospatial Tech Department and Expands Global Ties: VC Prateek Sharma

 Bradley University

-We’re exploring 3+1 and 4+1 joint degree models, where DTU students can study abroad, and even international students can come to DTU for part of their degree.
-These are aligned with the UGC guidelines promoting internationalisation.
+We are also exploring 3+1 and 4+1 joint degree models, where DTU students can study abroad, and even international students can come to DTU for part of their degree course.

 Q: Any other unique academic or departmental expansions planned?

-VC: We’re launching a Department of Geospatial Science and Technology—a discipline relevant to everything from disaster management to defence.
-We already offer an M.Tech in Geoinformatics, and now we’ll add UG and PhD programmes.
-Our aim is to lead in geospatial research and education, aligning with the National Space Policy 2022.
+VC: We are launching a Department of Geospatial Science and Technology, a discipline relevant to everything from disaster management to defence.
+We already offer an M.Tech in Geoinformatics, and now we will add UG and PhD programmes.
+Our aim is to lead in geospatial research and education, with National Space Policy 2022.

-Q: What support is DTU receiving from the Delhi government, and are there expansion plans?
+Q: What support is DTU receiving from Delhi govt?

-VC: Yes, we’ve received 48 acres in Narela for our new campus as part of the Delhi Government’s Education Hub.
+VC: Yes, we’ve received 48 acres in Narela for our new campus as part of Delhi Government’s Education Hub.
 A research park, and Centres of Excellence in AI and Drone Technology are planned there.
-The Delhi government has committed the first phase of funding.
+Delhi govt has committed the first phase of funding.
 We're also developing proposals to tackle Delhi’s civic issues, like pollution, through interdisciplinary research.

 Q: Any targets for the endowment fund like other major institutions?

-VC: We have worked out estimates and prepared a brochure outlining the naming rights and required investments for each infrastructure project.
-I don’t recall the exact figure now, but our fundraising targets are aligned with infrastructure needs and alumni involvement.
+VC: We have worked out estimates and prepared a brochure outlining naming rights and required investments for each infrastructure project.
+I do not recall exact figure now, but our fundraising targets are aligned with infrastructure needs and alumni involvement.

 Read More: